 Honors include a John Simon Guggenheim Memorial Foundation Fellowship and commissions from the European Union Presidency, League of American Orchestras and the Toulmin Foundation, Chamber Music America, Fromm Music Foundation at Harvard University, Boston Symphony Orchestra Brass Quintet, American Composers Orchestra at Carnegie Hall, Tanglewood Music Center, Calouste Gulbenkian Foundation, Andrew W. Mellon Foundation, Albany Symphony Orchestra, National Symphony and National Dance Company of Portugal, and Culturgest/National Bank of Portugal, among others.
 Her work Timaeus, a concerto for orchestra commissioned by the Boston Symphony’s Tanglewood Music Center in memory of Elliott Carter, was recently premiered at the opening concert of the Festival’s 75th anniversary.

-Upcoming highlights include the world premieres of Night Migrations, a piano trio commissioned by Chamber Music America for the Horszowski Trio, and a string quartet for the JACK Quartet, commissioned by the Calouste Gulbenkian Foundation.
-Spring 2018 also sees a world premiere of Ciprés given by the Columbus Symphony Orchestra under the baton of Maestro Rossen Milanov, a work commissioned by the League of American Orchestras and the Toulmin Foundation.
+Recent highlights include the world premieres of Night Migrations, a piano trio commissioned by Chamber Music America for the Horszowski Trio, and a string quartet for the JACK Quartet (String Quartet No. 1, Unvanquished Space), commissioned by the Calouste Gulbenkian Foundation.
+Spring 2018 also saw a world premiere of Ciprés given by the Columbus Symphony Orchestra under the baton of Maestro Rossen Milanov, a work commissioned by the League of American Orchestras and the Toulmin Foundation.